rufus173/sfs/README.md

 ## Data page

 Contains the data of a file/other object.
-Linked list style where it has a previous and a next pointer to any relevant continuation pages
+Linked list style where it has a previous and a next pointer to any relevant continuation pages.

 ## Free page

- the first one is pointed to in the header page, and they each point to the next free page.
+the first one is pointed to in the header page, and they each point to the next free page. the header of one of these pages is as such:
+1 byte of `uint8_t page_type = 1`
+8 bytes of `uint64_t next_free_page_index`

+A `(uint64_t)-1` in the next free page index is like the NULL at the end of a linked list, specifying there are no more after this node.